 Okay, back to our regularly scheduled program: It's low carb peanut butter power hour!

-This Peanut Butter Layered Dream is so unbelievably good that I wish I could serve you up a piece right now so you could taste it.
+This Low Carb Peanut Butter Dessert is so unbelievably good that I wish I could serve you up a piece right now so you could taste it.
 It's a piece of fluffy, creamy, peanut butter heaven!
 I don't know who originally came up with these layered desserts, but I could seriously give that person a hug!
 They are very popular on the blog and I can see why.

 The first low carb layered dessert I brought you all was the Low Carb Chocolate Lasagna.
 That's my favorite.
 Then, I made a Coconut Cream Layered Dream – utterly delicious if you like coconut.
 And after making a peanut flour pie crust and a fabulous Low Carb Peanut Butter Pie last month, I knew I had to use them in another delectable layered creation because…. peanut butter!
 You’re welcome.
 My husband thinks this version is the best so far but that's because peanut butter is one of his favorite things in the world.
 I think he was born with a peanut butter spoon in his mouth!